Calculation of XRT CCD contaminant layer thickness.

 due to CCD contaminant, you need to eliminate the effect of

-the stray light, which also increse the G-band intensity.
+the stray light, which also increase the G-band intensity.

 Fig. 4.2.1 shows the G-band intensities after subtracting the stray light